emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 One of the key benefits of the MU design is that names are no longer global, but namespaced to the package where they come from.
-So, for example, if an npm package called `ember-ui-library` contains a component called `small-button`, the MU RFC proposed referring to it in your template as `{{ember-ui-library::small-button}}`.
+So, for example, if an npm package called `ember-ui-library` contains a component called `small-button`, the MU RFC proposed referring to it in your template like

-This worked pretty well, with the downside that it could sometimes be verbose, particularly when components were invoked with a block:
+this:

 ```handlebars
 {{#ember-ui-library::small-button}}